fraserlove/opengl-lab/README.md

 # OpenGL Experiments
-Features experimental code using OpenGL via GLEW, GLM, SDL2 and GLFW to test basic aspects of OpenGL and shading via glsl.
+Experimental code using OpenGL via GLEW, GLM, SDL2 and GLFW to test basic aspects of OpenGL and shading via glsl.
 Currently displays a single rotating object in a window.

 ### Features and Information
   - Window creation